dagosaurusrex/css-exercises/margin-and-padding/01-margin-and-padding-1/README.md

 - Div One and Div Three have 32px between their text and border.
 12px padding - done!
 - Div One has 12px between it and any other element on the page.
 12px margin - done!
-- There is a 48px gap between Div Two and Div Three.
+- There is a 48px gap between Div Two and Div Three. - done!
 - Div Three is aligned to the right. - done!
 - Div Three's alignment is achieved using `margin` (and not float, flexbox, etc.).